MaelAstruc/stata_match/README.md

 * Case not covered: `var1 == ""`
 * Case not covered: `var2 == .`

-A proper parser would be the solution of most of the previous problems:
+A proper parser would be the solution for most of the previous problems:

 * This would allow to handle the special characters in strings
 * With a clearly defined syntax, the logic of the conditions could be extracted